open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/kicking-tires-grpc.md

 ---
 sidebar_position: 3
 sidebar_label: Kicking the tires with gRPC
-title: Kicking the tires with gRPC | Enterprise OPA
+title: Kicking the tires with gRPC | EOPA
 ---

 # Kicking the tires with gRPC

-Enterprise OPA has a gRPC API, allowing low-latency, efficient communication between production systems.
+EOPA has a gRPC API, allowing low-latency, efficient communication between production systems.
 It emulates the OPA v1 REST API endpoints, and includes a few experimental endpoints which can provide improved performance for some workloads.

 The following resources provide additional information: